 The programme is delivered through five interactive modules covering the objectives below:

-■ leading and managing the process of change within your team and organisation
+■ Leading and managing the process of change.

 This learning programme is exclusively available only from Skills for Care’s endorsed training providers.
 Silas Care Services Luton is a Skills for Care Endorsed Training Provider.

 Yes, adult social care employers in England can claim up to £500 per staff member on completion of Well-led.
-Read more about Skills for Care’s Workforce Development Fund.
+Read more about Skills for Care’s Workforce Development Fund here.

-The five modules are usually delivered over a four month period, enabling learning from each module to be put into practice between sessions.
-The programme can be delivered flexibly over five days of normal business working hours, or eight half days and a full day, or a different pattern appropriate to delivery choice and/or audience.
+The five days are usually delivered over a three-month period, enabling the learning from each day to be put into practice between sessions.
+The programme can be delivered flexibly over five days of normal business working hours, or 10 half days, or a different pattern appropriate to delivery choice and/or audience.
 Learners are expected to attend each of the five learning and development modules that make up the programme and will only be able to receive a certificate of completion if they have participated in all five modules.
-There may also be an option to engage in inter-sessional tasks and engagement with other resources provided on the programme.